 It has been said about Jane Austen’s character, Anne Elliot, that she is witty, clever, and considerate, ‘like all of Austen’s heroines’.
 Austen herself said Anne Elliot ‘is a heroine that is almost too good for me’.
-She is described as ‘witty, clever, and considerate’.
 She was a woman who made mistakes in her youth and felt that the unhappiness in her life was a direct result of them.
 She found love and joy later in life after she had long given up hope of having them ever again.
 It was by growing into a strong individual that she got back what she most wanted and once lost.

 In these respects, Anne Elliot is both who I am and who I would wish to be.
 I struggle to be a good person who is all of those good things, while struggling to break free of a youth filled with mistakes I am not proud of.
 I only hope that love and joy are in my future too.

 In the beginning, 2010, I gave myself a 50-books-a-year reading challenge to bring myself back to what I used to find important second only to breathing and writing: reading.
 I wanted to show myself that there was enough time to read after all.
 At first I kept track of the books in the ‘Lit Logs’ and gave brief paragraph descriptions to give my impressions of the book after I was done.
 Now I make full entries about books that are worth talking about.
 In 2012 I got caught up in life and once again fell prey to not reading very much.
 Now, in 2016, I intend to prove myself wrong again.
 At the end of each year I present a list of the best and worst books of the year, it’s personally one of my favorite things to do after I’ve accomplished my 50-book goal.
 Please feel free to join in with your thoughts at any time.